 Most kite pumps come with several accessories, including pump adapters, so they'll work with any kite model or brand.

 Some kite pumps have a valve adjuster to make it a two or one-way pump, and they will even work on inflatable stand-up paddleboards (SUP).

 The overall design doesn't change much from manufacturer to manufacturer, but the quality of the materials and plastics should be considered.

-Double kite pumps are less popular, but they create a lot of air and are really sturdy and comfortable to use.
+Double kite pumps are less popular, but they create a lot of air and are sturdy and comfortable.